bartnv/libtables2/docs/table_options_database.md

       (either '==' or '!=') as a string and the right-hand side.
 The left-hand side will expand hash-tags like '#2' meaning 'the value of column 2 in this row'.
     * show (string): [experimental] only supports the value 'always' currently, which makes the edit input always visible, not just after clicking
     * trigger (string): refresh the indicated other table whenever this table is changed through edit; needs to contain the 'tag' name of the other table
+    * idcolumn (integer): normally, the row and table to edit are defined by the first column in the select query containing the id of the row to update after an edit; if the cell to be updated is in an other table, the idcolumn makes it possible to specify the row and table that has to be updated

 Full example:
 ```php